Moving Into a New Home: A Checklist

 Find your electrical panel and water shut-off valve so you know where they are in case of an emergency.
 Then, find and test all smoke detectors and carbon monoxide detectors.

-If there are fire extinguishers in the home, locate them as well and check their expiration dates, and if there aren’t any, add them to your list of things to purchase after moving in.
+If there are fire extinguishers in the home, locate them and check their expiration dates.
+If there aren’t any, add them to your list of things to purchase soon after moving in.

 6. Clean your home before you move in.

 The easiest time to clean your home is while it’s empty.
-Schedule a cleaning service to come clean things up before you move in, or set aside some time for you to clean it yourself.
-You’ll want to scrub the bathrooms, clean windows and doors, wipe away any dust or dirt on baseboards and trim, clean the kitchen surfaces, and vacuum and mop the floors.
+Schedule a cleaning service to come clean things up before you move in or set aside some time for you to clean it yourself.
+You’ll want to scrub the bathrooms, clean windows and doors, wipe away any dust or dirt from the baseboards and trim, clean kitchen surfaces, and vacuum and mop the floors.

 7. Deep clean appliances.